pablos123/environment/README.md

 I love a fast, simple, clean, robust, versatile, **_that works_** and automatized environment.

-I am using this set of tools since a lot of time and I don't think I will change them soon, they work as intended.
+I am using this set of tools since a lot of time and I don't think I will change them soon, they just work.

 I code a lot, a lot of that is scripting.
 Some of those scripts survive the void and are here.